 HOW TO DECLUTTER YOUR HOME & LIFE

 Decluttering will change your life.
 If that sounds over the top, I am here to tell you otherwise.
-Not only from my personal experience, but from other people’s as well.
+And I say this not only from my personal experience, but from many other’s as well.
 I want to encourage you any way I can, so here you’ll find all you need for your own decluttering adventure.

 Even if you can’t quite put it into words, I’ll bet you can look at a room and point out clutter.
 But if we want to get really good at decluttering, we need to understand it a little better.
 Let’s start with the dictionary definition and go from there.

 The 'official' clutter definition.

 The Merriam-Webster Dictionary lists clutter as both a verb (action) and a noun (state of being).

 - to fill or cover with scattered or disordered things that impede movement or reduce effectiveness

 - a crowded or confused mass or collection

 And here are some fun synonyms that provide another word for clutter.
 I like these because they speak to the appearance and emotion of clutter.
 If you can apply any of these, you’re probably dealing with clutter of some kind!